brookshelley/brookshelley/content/books.md

 ## 2022 {#2022}

+**Amatka**

+A creepy, fun mix of Vandermeer and LeGuin.
+I loved this book.

+**Pro Cycling on $10 A Day**

+Definitely a bro book.
+I loved hearing all the weird stories about the pro/am US cycling scene but it reminded me how weird pro sports are and that cycling is rife with fatphobia and eating disorders.
+I laughed a lot and cringed at every flat and crash.
+It’s rad to see how one of my favorite KOM-chasers got his start.

+**Ring Shout**

+This took me entirely too long to finish as it was written in dialect.
+Ever since I tried to read Redwall I’ve had trouble reading books written where I might need to say it out loud to understand what’s going on.
+This was otherwise super solid though—no points off for my own issues.

 **The Echo Wife**

 Way heavier than I expected, but an interesting look at trauma, nature vs. nurture, and the limits of tech and morality.